isabella232/support/README.md

 error handling code for all of these cases.
 It also provides a central point of configuration for timeouts, and host fallbacks.

+Small teams and companies can benefit from the lessons learned taking Python to 10s of millions of requests per day at PayPal.

 ### What's next